How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 Solution

-Monitored platform changelogs, updated content mix quarterly, and coached stakeholders on new KPIs.
+Monitored platform changelogs, updated content mix quarterly and coached stakeholders on new KPIs.

 Maintained positive engagement growth every fiscal year despite algorithm shifts.